virmos/godev/go-sql/readme.md

 ## Run
 - ./run.bat
-- access localhost:4000, query employee by id with query param ?department_id=1
+- access localhost:4000, query employee by id with query param ?department_id=$id

+department_id in range (1, 15), not all departments have employees

 ![Alt text](./github-images/example.png)